rwaldron/idiomatic.js/readme.md

     ```

+    E. Quotes

+    Whether you prefer single or double shouldn't matter, there is no difference in how JavaScript parses them.
+What **ABSOLUTELY MUST** be enforced is consistency. **Never mix quotes in the same project.
+Pick one style and stick with it.**

-    E. End of Lines and Empty Lines
+    F. End of Lines and Empty Lines

     Whitespace can ruin diffs and make changesets impossible to read.
 Consider incorporating a pre-commit hook that removes end-of-line whitespace and blanks spaces on empty lines automatically.